joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/08/29/us/us-attorney-los-angeles-nevada-challenge.html

 **Transportation Dept. Cancels $679 Million for Offshore Wind Projects**\
-`The Trump administration’s campaign against wind power continued as it targeted funding for marine terminals and ports to support development.`\
+`The Trump administration’s campaign against wind power continued as it targeted funding for marine terminals and ports to support development of the industry.`\
 https://nytimes.com/2025/08/29/climate/transportation-dept-cancels-679-million-wind-industry.html

 **What to Know About Kamala Harris’s Secret Service Protection**\